-Dazzling dramas, rib-tickling rom coms and Hawaiian getaways – the best tv shows to binge in lockdown
+Murder mysteries, rib-tickling rom coms and mischievous villains – the best tv shows to binge in lockdown

 Well, well, well.
 Another lockdown, another opportunity to kick up our feet and binge some sweet, sweet content.
+The forecasted dreary weather coupled with stay-at-home restrictions are perfect conditions for a solid sofa session, if you ask us!
 Thankfully, our favourite streaming services have just released a heap of exciting new shows.
-From dark comedies that will transport you to islands afar to sparkling reboots of old favourites, here are a few streaming gems that are worth binging during lockdown.
+From romantic comedies that will transport you to cities afar to edge-of-your-seat thrillers with Oscar winners, here are a few streaming gems that are worth binging during lockdown.

 Starstruck – ABC iview

 Easily the most easy-to-binge television series on this list, Starstruck is six episodes of hilarious antics from the brilliant mind of New Zealand comedian, writer and actor Rose Matafeo.
 Coined as a modern-day Notting Hill, the show follows Jessie (played by Matafeo), whose drunken New Year’s eve hook-up becomes somewhat complicated when she finds out her one night stand is actually a mega movie star.
 From there, you’ll fall in love with the affable characters, Richard Curtis rom-com references and the undeniable chemistry between Jessie and leading man Tom (played by Nikesh Patel).
 With the episodes clocking around 22 minutes each, you’ll be able to gobble this one up in one sitting – with popcorn, of course.
 Find Starstruck series one on ABC iview.